 Banjo used to run four miles with you every morning, but now he barely limps through two.
 What’s the deal?
 Nagging hip injuries are some of the most common musculoskeletal injuries that dogs suffer.

-Hip Dysplasia, the most common joint issue in dogs, has a couple underlying causes.
+This is the most common joint issue in dogs and has a couple of underlying causes.
 Genes, nutrition, and exercise levels all factor in.

 Worried about how much pain your dog is in?
 Consult your veterinarian about drug-based pain management and exercise plans.

 Doggy breath is doggy breath.
 It’s never going to smell like spearmint.
 So don’t expect it to.
 However, if your dog’s breath is so bad that it makes you heave, it’s time to take action.

 Try this: Put your nose next to your dog’s snout and take a whiff.
 Feel like gagging?
 Go visit your veterinarian.
 There could be a serious dental issue, like tooth root infection or gum disease, present.

 Regardless, aim to brush your dog’s teeth three times a week at home, and start using specially formulated dental hygiene treats whenever you can.